The Fave Files #5

 V.interesting article regarding the effect of fasting on recovery from the negative effects of chemotherapy.
 Worth a read.

-One Pot Vegetarian Chilli (need to add link).
+One Pot Vegetarian Chilli

 I re-made this recipe this week to make sure it was perfect before posting on the blog.
 It’s so easy, hearty and filling.

 Actually, I always eat brazil nuts, but recently I’ve been especially loving them.
-Did you know that just 1-2 brazil nuts are enough to contain your daily selenium requirement?
+Did you know that just 1-2 brazil nuts are enough to fulfill your daily selenium requirement?
 FYI, in the UK that’s 60mcg for adult women, and 75mcg for adult men.

 I want to mix up my breakfasts a bit, so I’ve recently tried out making my usual porridge with rice flakes instead.
 What can I say?
 I’m a fan!